Information processing in tax decisions: a MouselabWEB study on the deterrence model of income tax evasion

 ASJC Scopus subject areas

-Arts and Humanities (miscellaneous), Decision Sciences(all), Applied Psychology, Sociology and Political Science, Strategy and Management
+Arts and Humanities (miscellaneous), General Decision Sciences, Applied Psychology, Sociology and Political Science, Strategy and Management

 Portal url